 Share this action plan with your patients who have adrenal insufficiency or Addison’s disease, to support them in managing their condition.

-Getting the word our to clinicians
+Getting the word out to clinicians

-GP letters and action plan: Tell us what you think
+Tell us what you think

 If you have feedback on these items that you would like to share, please let us know by emailing [email protected]